Do you have a growth mindset or a fixed mindset?

 What is coaching in the workplace?

-Coaching in the workplace is the active role that leaders take in training, developing and encouraging their teams.
+Coaching in the workplace is the active role that employees in leadership positions take in training, developing and encouraging their teams.
 We see coaching as an umbrella term for all things learning and feedback.

 Implementing effective coaching strategies can create a ‘culture of coaching’, where two-way feedback and shared knowledge moves around the business.
 Workplaces that master this can develop as a team faster and open more doors to innovative thinking.